Giving your loved one a beautiful 7-carat diamond ring is a brilliant, bold, and unabashed way to express your feelings.

 The GIA diamond color grade system uses a scale from letters D to Z. D being colorless, Z having a light yellow or brown color.
 Colorless diamonds are extremely rare, and most diamonds used in jewelry fall in the G, H, I, and J color grades, which are nearly colorless.
 Read this handy color guide for more details on diamond color.

 Clarity is the degree to which a diamond shows imperfections or inclusions.
 The clarity scale starts with Flawless (FL) and ends with Inclusions 2 (I2).
 When determining clarity, how visible the inclusion is, the type of flaw and its location are all considered.
-Here’s more information on clarity.
+Here’s more information on clarity, along with a diamond clarity chart.

 Brilliance, sparkle, and fire all contribute to a diamond’s cut.
 Before defining cut, let’s talk about shape, as the two are often confused.